 7 Intellectual Property Rights

-7.3 Reed is entitled to inform third parties that it provides, or has provided, the Services to Customer.
-For this sole purpose, Customer grants Reed a licence to use its corporate name and any logo.
+7.3 Lumina is entitled to inform third parties that it provides, or has provided, the Services to Customer.
+For this sole purpose, Customer grants Lumina a licence to use its corporate name and any logo.

 8 Confidential Information

 8.1 Except as required by law or the rules and regulations of any other regulatory authority by whose rules or regulations a party is bound, neither party shall publish or permit to be published either alone or in conjunction with any

 other person any press release, information, article, photograph, illustration or any other material of whatever kind relating to this Contract or the business of the other party without prior reference to and approval in writing in

 8.2 Each party acknowledges that in the course of the Engagement it will have access to Confidential Information of the other party.
 Each party shall keep all Confidential Information of the other party confidential and shall not

 either during, or at any time after termination disclose such Confidential Information to any third party or use such Confidential Information (other than for its own internal management purposes) without the disclosing party's

 8.3 The provisions of clause 8.2 shall not apply to information which is: